timchang27/CZ4031Project2/README.md

     cd database
     ```

-3. Download the `database-dump.sql` and `CSV` files from my onedrive, save it in the database folder in Step 2.
+3. Download the `database-dump.sql`, `CSV` and `Dockerfile` files from my onedrive, save it in the database folder in Step 2.
     ```
     https://entuedu-my.sharepoint.com/:f:/g/personal/myeow003_e_ntu_edu_sg/Eqyar15zBddEqB89XAwbRC8BkB-GxYekhazyMuMURrF96A?e=918vcy
     ```